-Subsequent accounts about Squire Pate and Abraham Lincoln point out that scores of people in Hancock County knew of and related stories of Lincoln's trial before Justice Pate.
+Subsequent accounts about the relationship of Squire Pate and Abraham Lincoln point out that scores of people in Hancock County knew of and related stories of Lincoln's trial before Justice Pate and his subsequent visits to the Pate house.
 The strength and extent of these stories suggest that there must indeed be some kernels of truth in the Lincoln lore.
+Some of the stories with the retelling over many years have become embellished and important details have been added and subtracted.